-Fire Hazard DO NOT dry foam rubber items on heat setting of dryer.
+DO NOT dry foam rubber items on heat setting of dryer.
 Use air setting or line dry.
-Drying in a heated dryer may damage the items or be a FIRE HAZARD.
+Drying in a heated dryer can damage the items or be a FIRE HAZARD.

 Plastic and Rubber Items

 - Shower Curtains

 - Tablecloths

 - Baby Panties

 - 1. Use Air Tumble Cycle only.